EUDAT-B2HANDLE/PYHANDLE/docs/source/creatingclientcertificates.rst

 Creating the client certificate
 ===============================

-For authentication using client certificates, a special pair of keys and a certificate file is required.
+For authentication using client certificates, there is a special pair of keys and a certificate file that it is required.
 Follow these five steps to create them for your users:

 1. :ref:`step1`.